English Language

 Vocabulary is all about the stock of words that can be use in a language, e.g. in English.
 It is said that the average Englishman understands about 40,000 words, but uses only about 20,000.
 In fact a fluent speaker in English probably only needs about 10,000 words.

-Vocabulary, and I (slowly) building webpages on the following topics:-
+I have prepared a separate set of webpages on Vocabulary, and I (slowly) building webpages on the following topics:-

 Meanings of unusual words includes loanwords, blend words, calques, portmanteaus, the odd retronyms, the very occasional apocopation and buzzword, and just words that mean different things in American and English.